datahub-project/datahub/docs/introducing-metadata-service-authentication.md

 Metadata Service Authentication is currently **opt-in**.
 This means that you may continue to use DataHub without Metadata Service Authentication without interruption.
 To enable Metadata Service Authentication:

-- set the `METADATA_SERVICE_AUTH_ENABLED` environment variable to "true" for the `datahub-gms` container / pod.
+- set the `METADATA_SERVICE_AUTH_ENABLED` environment variable to "true" for the `datahub-gms` AND `datahub-frontend` containers / pods.

 OR

-- directly change the `application.yml` configuration file to set `authentication.enabled` to "true".
+- change the Metadata Service `application.yml` configuration file to set `authentication.enabled` to "true" AND
+- change the Frontend Proxy Service `application.config` configuration file to set `metadataService.auth.enabled` to "true"

 After setting the configuration flag, simply restart the Metadata Service to start enforcing Authentication.